We join millions of others in sharing one common goal, and that is to enrich people’s lives in any way possible.

 As we have been inspired, we hope our mission will inspire others to bring about the required action to create “A Better Tomorrow”.

-Using the United Nations Sustainable Development Goals as a framework, we will be supporting projects that align with the broad goals such as Good Health and Well Being (SDG3), Zero Hunger (SDG2), No Poverty (SDG1), Quality Education (SDG4), Gender Equality (SDG5).
+Using the United Nations’ Sustainable Development Goals as a framework, we will be supporting projects that align with the broad goals such as No Poverty (SDG1), Zero Hunger (SDG2), Good Health and Well Being (SDG3), and Quality Education (SDG4).

 Our goal for a better tomorrow will address poverty alleviation, promoting zero hunger, accessibility to quality education and informative healthcare for women as we support for gender equality.

-I am a teacher as well as the Chief Operating Offer for AZONETA, a title I wear with pride.
-My dedication to the work we do here at AZONETA is an amalgamation of different facets of my life.
+I am a teacher as well as the Chief Operating Officer for AZŌNETĀ, a title I wear with pride.
+My dedication to the work we do here at AZŌNETĀ is an amalgamation of different facets of my life

 First and foremost, I love being a teacher, but it is not an easy job and I have an endless number of resources at my disposal.
 So, I can understand the struggles that educators in Africa must face themselves.

 I was born and raised in Juaso in the Ashanti Region of Ghana.
-I’m currently a level 400 student of Kibi Presbyterian College of Education in the Eastern Region of Ghana being trained to become a teacher.
+I’m currently teacher who is completing my national service.

 I love to volunteer because I have great passion for humanity, and I love to see everyone happy especially children.
 I always want to help people who are in need.